Devisjs/devis/README.md

         if (err) console.log(err);
         else {

-            //call find function of the plugging by giving the collection and search conditions devisMongoClient.call({
+            //call find function of the plugin by giving the collection and search conditions devisMongoClient.call({
                     role: "mongodb",
                     action: "find"